Project Management Processes

-During the project evaluation process, the services provider may notice that they haven't gained the expected margins for the project and may have exceeded the timelines planned at the beginning.
+During the project evaluation process, the service provider may notice that they haven't gained the expected margins for the project and may have exceeded the timelines planned at the beginning.

-In such cases, the project is not a 100% success to the services provider.
+In such cases, the project is not a 100% success to the service provider.
 Therefore, such instances should be studied carefully and should take necessary actions to avoid in the future.

 Project management is a responsible process.
 The project management process connects all other project activities together and creates the harmony in the project.